volatilityfoundation/volatility3/doc/source/getting-started-linux-tutorial.rst

         linux.check_creds.Check_creds
         linux.check_idt.Check_idt

-.. note:: Here the the command is piped to grep and head in-order to give you sample list of linux plugins.
+.. note:: Here the the command is piped to grep and head in-order to provide the start of the list of linux plugins.

 Using plugins
 -------------

-The following is the syntax to run volatility tool.
+The following is the syntax to run the volatility CLI.

 .. code-block:: shell-session